 - Two weak vowels together form a diphthong and are not separated into different syllables.
 Example: fui

-- A weak vowel and a strong vowel together form a diphthong and are not separated into different syllables.
-Example: Juan
+- An unaccented weak vowel followed by a strong vowel form a diphthong and are not separated into different syllables.
+Examples: Juan, viento

 - Two strong vowels together form a hiatus and are separated into different syllables.
 Example: Leo